 6. What you would like us to do to resolve your complaint

-The Governance and Compliance Manager will investigate the complaint and will look to resolve your complaint quickly and fairly.
+The Compliance Manager will investigate the complaint and will look to resolve your complaint quickly and fairly.
 An acknowledgement of the complaint will be made to the complainant within 48 working hours and the complainant will receive a full written response within 10 working days.
 If longer is required to respond because of the complexity of the complaint, the complainant will be informed.
 It is the aim of Charities Trust is to resolve the complaint to complete satisfaction at this level.

 In the unlikely event that it has not been possible to resolve the complaint, it is recommended that the complainant contact the Charity Commission depending on the nature of the complaint.
 Further details are available on the Charity Commission website www.gov.uk/government/organisations/charity-commission